 With the help of two cableways from San Martino di Castrozza, hikers ascend to the Altopiano delle Pale di San Martino plateau to start the loop trail around Pala di San Martino (2987 m), a prominent mountain in the central Pala Group.

 This demanding day hike feels like an intimate exploration of the Pala range.
 You’re exploring the very heart of the magnificent Pale di San Martino mountains.

 Because this hike circuits Pala di San Martino, this trail is generally called: Giro della Pala di San Martino (Tour of the Pala di San Martino).

-- Trailhead: Colverde Gondola Valley Station in San Martino di Castrozza, Trentino, Italy
+- Starting Point: Colverde Gondola Valley Station in San Martino di Castrozza, Trentino, Italy

 - Difficulty: Moderately Difficult